Rhode Island Counseling License Requirements

 Learn more about licensed marriage and family therapist careers on our LMFT career guide.

-School counselors in Rhode Island are regulated by the Rhode Island Department of Education and must be certified as educators.
-School counselors in the state promote academic achievement for all students, work to close equity gaps, and advocate for every student.
-Prospective school counselors must have a regionally accredited bachelor’s and master’s degree and complete an approved school counselor preparation program with a 300-hour internship.
+School counselors in Rhode Island are regulated by the Rhode Island Department of Education (RIDE) and must have a Support Professional Certificate.
+School counselors in the state promote academic achievement, work to close equity gaps, and advocate for all students.
+The School Counselor Certificate is valid for grades pre-K through twelfth in Rhode Island public schools.
+RIDE offers a progressive, multi-tiered system for certification that includes three levels: initial, full, and advanced.
+Prospective school counselors must have a regionally accredited advanced degree and complete an approved school counselor support professional preparation program with a 300-hour internship.
 Once the educational requirements are fulfilled, you will:

-- Demonstrate that you meet CACREP Current Competencies.
+- Demonstrate that you meet Council for the Accreditation of Counseling and Related Educational Programs (CACREP) Current Competencies.

 - Pass the Praxis Professional School Counselor test.